deeppavlov/chatsky/docs/source/user_guides/context_guide.rst

   Responses are added at the end of each turn, so an empty ``response`` field is something you should definitely consider.

 * **last_label**: Return the last node label of the context (i.e. name of the current node).

-* **clear**: Clear all items from context fields, optionally keeping the data from `hold_last_n_indices` turns.
-  You can specify which fields to clear using the `field_names` parameter.
-This method is designed for cases when contexts are shared over high latency networks.

 * **current_node**: Return the current node of the context.
   Use this property to access properties of the current node.